pourya-ataee/percent-order-book/README.md

 npm run dev
 ```

-Make sure your backend server is running on the specified `BASE_URL` to avoid any proxy-related issues.
+Make sure your server is running on the specified `BASE_URL` to avoid any proxy-related issues.